vpsylos/becmaker/README.md

 `pip install matplotlib`

-2. Download the `becmaker.py` file.
+2. Clone the repository: `git clone https://github.com/vpsylos125/becmaker.git`
+3. Change directory: `cd becmaker`

-3. At the directory where the file is present, allow the program to be executed: `chmod +x becmaker.py`
+4. Allow the program to be executed: `chmod +x becmaker.py`

-4. Execute the program: `./becmaker.py`
+5. Execute the program: `./becmaker.py`

 #### If using Arch Linux (or Arch-based distro)